 - Any child younger than one who was born at 34 weeks and weighed 1,500 grams (3 lbs, 5 oz.) or less at birth

 - A child younger than one year old who was born at 33 weeks and weighed 1,325 grams (2 lbs, 15 oz.) or less at birth

-People who have a Social Security attorney file their claims are almost 3x more likely to get benefits right away.
-In addition, people who apply on their own without a lawyer typically wait 2+ years for their first payment.
-Since these lawyers work on contingency, you owe $0 for legal assistance if you don’t win benefits.
-And if you do win, then you’ll only pay a small, one-time fee.
+People initially applying for benefits with a Social Security attorney are almost 3x more likely to get payments right away.
+In addition, people who apply on their own without a lawyer often wait 2+ years for their first payment.
+Since these lawyers work on contingency, you owe $0 if you don’t win benefits.
+And if you succeed, then you’ll only pay one small fee.

 Want to speak to a local expert about your own situation for free?
 Click the button below now to start your free online benefits quiz and see if you may qualify:

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.